PA Superior Court Find tort Claim Not Restricted To Arbitration

 This decision is a win for consumers in Pennsylvania.
 What was not decided, but was hinted in a footnote to the opinion is that nursing home agreements may be contracts of adhesion, which would put their enforceability in question.
 A contract of adhesion is one in which the bargaining is uneven.
 At the very least, where ambiguity would exist in such a contract, it would be interpreted for the benefit of the resident.
 Again, this is not decided, but was raised as something for the future.

-Schmidt Kramer injury lawyers work with residents of nursing homes, and their families, in situations of abuse and neglect resulting in injuries to the person who considered a nursing home the place where they could be cared for in safety.
+The Harrisburg nursing home abuse lawyers at Schmidt Kramer work with residents of nursing homes, and their families, in situations of abuse and neglect resulting in injuries to the person who considered a nursing home the place where they could be cared for in safety.
 When a nursing home has failed in its duties, and caused an injury, the attorneys at Schmidt Kramer in Harrisburg, work hard for their clients.
-If you or a loved one has been injured due to negligence, abuse, or neglect which happened in a nursing home, talk to one of the Schmidt Kramer nursing home lawyers.
+If you or a loved one has been injured due to negligence, abuse, or neglect which happened in a nursing home, talk to a personal injury lawyer at our firm today.

 November 1, 2012